dsbferris/XPS13-9360-Opencore/README.md

 On my machine -90mV on everything seems fine.

 ## Hardware tuning
-I did a fresh thermalpaste application.
+I did a fresh thermal paste application.
 I generously added Thermalpads onto the heatpipe to make contact with the backplate.
 I added a bit of kapton tape to close the gap between the fan and the heatpipe.
 This hopefully prevents hot air getting back inside the case instead of being blown out.
-Before I got myself some kapton tape I used casual masking tape, which turned out to be fine, but you might risk the adhesive melting when under high temperature.
+Before I got myself some kapton tape I used casual masking tape, which turned out to be fine, but you might risk the adhesive melting under higher temperatures.

 TODO: Add images